stvnplm8/stvnplm8/README.md

 **👋Welcome to my GitHub repository!**

-This is where I showcase my projects and share a bit about myself as a full stack developer.
+This is where I showcase my projects and share a bit about myself as a full stack engineer.

 **About Me👀**